coolbot100s/Hatchery/README.md

 - Create functional mod files from a simple spreadsheet, no coding necessary.
 - Create mods from the command line by answering a few questions about your mod (coming soon™️)
-- Generate mod file templates including scenes and scripts.
+- Generate mod file templates including resources and scripts.
 - Generate asset templates to avoid misnamed assets and godot project corruption.
 - Automatically create metadata for TackleBox, HLS, and Thunderstore.
 - Automatically generate a ReadMe file with info about the content you added to your mod.